StockBench: Can LLM Agents Trade Stocks Profitably In Real-world Markets?: Analysis

 \subsection{Ablation Study on Data Sources}

-In our workflow, LLM agents rely primarily on two types of information sources: news articles and fundamental financial data.
+In our workflow, LLM agents primarily rely on two main information sources: news and fundamental data.
 These two modalities provide complementary signals, with news capturing market sentiment and fundamentals grounding the model in key financial indicators.
 To better understand their respective contributions, we conduct an ablation study by progressively removing these inputs.

-As shown in Table~\ref{tab:ablation}, the cumulative return decreases consistently as we remove news and then fundamental data.
+As shown in Table~\ref{tab:ablation}, cumulative returns drop as news and then fundamentals are removed, confirming their importance.
 This behavior matches our expectation that both information sources play an important role in guiding trading decisions.
 The Kimi-K2 model remains relatively robust when only news is removed, but its performance deteriorates when both inputs are absent.
 In contrast, GPT-OSS-120B experiences a sharper decline, indicating that it relies more heavily on explicit signals provided by news and fundamentals.
-Overall, these findings highlight that LLM-based trading agents are capable of integrating heterogeneous inputs, combining textual information from news with numerical fundamentals to produce more informed and effective trading strategies.
+Overall, these results show that LLM agents effectively integrate textual and numerical inputs to guide trading decisions.